 KEY STAGE 4

-At Key Stage 4 we study various styles of theatre to broaden and enrich our students’ understanding of how to produce professional and high quality drama, including the Stanislavski System and naturalism.
-The students will experience workshops on Brecht, Brooks, Epic Theatre, Ensemble theatre, Frantic Assembly and Theatre of the Absurd.
+At Key Stage 4 we study various styles of theatre to broaden and enrich our students’ understanding of how to produce professional and high quality drama, including the work of theatre companies Gecko and Frantic Assembly.
+The students will experience varied workshops on Berkoff, Brecht, Brook and Stanislavski.

-The students will follow three core assessments: Component A: Written Exam, Component B: Devising Theatre and Component C: Scripted Performance.
+The students are assessed by the AQA exam board, with three core assessments: Component A: Written Exam, Component B: Devising Theatre and Component C: Scripted Performance.

 The set text at the moment is `Blood Brothers’ which is explored practically but is assessed in Component 1 in the final written exam.
-The scripts the students perform range from classical texts such as Shakespeare and Oscar Wilde through to more contemporary scripts such `My Mother Said I Never Should’, `Neville’s Island’ and `Top Girls’.
+The students perform a range of scripts from classical contemporaries such as Arthur Miller, Harold Pinter to through to more recent practitioners such as Tim Firth, Caryl Churchill, Mark Ravenhill and Phillip Ridley, which is examined by an external visitor as part of Component 3.